IgnisDa/habitrac/README.md

 ### Prerequisites

-The main development for Gitzer occurs using [Vagrant](https://www.vagrantup.com/) and all the associated scripts to setup a development environment for Habitrac are already present in the repository.
+The main development for Habitrac occurs using [Vagrant](https://www.vagrantup.com/) and all the associated scripts to setup a development environment are already present in the repository.

 You can install Vagrant from [here](https://www.vagrantup.com/downloads).
-Once you have downloaded it, you can verify your installation using `vagrant --version`.
-At the time of writing this guide, the output of that command is Vagrant 2.2.14.
 You might have to restart your machine after installing Vagrant.
+You can verify your installation using `vagrant --version`.
+At the time of writing this guide, the output of that command is _Vagrant 2.2.14_.

 ### Getting the source code